teoh5128/intel-sd-training/readme.md

 * **Compilation** - VCS builds the instance hierarchy and generates a binary executable simv.
 This binary executable is later used for simulation.
 * **Simulation**  - During compilation, VCS generates a binary executable, simv.
 You can use simv to run the simulation.
 + There are 2 types mainly -
-  * Interactive mode: debug the design but compilation will not be optimized.
+  * Interactive mode (debug the design but compilation will not be optimized.)
-  * Batch mode:
+  * Batch mode

 **Run type**      | **Option and function**